 The Virginia Senate and House of Delegates, both under Democratic control, passed legislation on February 5, 2021 to legalize use and possession for those 21 years and older.
-Rumors dog the good news, suggesting the first adult-use sale won't occur until 2024.
+This good news is tempered by the currently-contemplated rollout plan that will not see adult-use commercial sales until 2024.

 The state allows cannabis extracts only, such as vapes, edibles, topicals, etc., limited to 10 milligrams of THC per dose.
 Vertical integration is required for the five licenses permitted, allowing six retail locations per operator.
 Virginia's Governor Ralph Northam (D) is pushing to legalize adult-use in 2021.

 June 2020 | Virginia strips financially troubled MedMen of its license for not moving forward on its Staunton-based location

 September 2019 | Jushi acquires 62% of Virginia-based pharmaceutical processor Dalitso